On volumes and filling collections of multicurves: Bounds for unstratifiable pairs and proof of Theorem

 \textbf{Claim 1:} Let $\partial x_i$ be the boundary component of $PT(S_{g,n})$ corresponding to $x_i$.
 Then, $\sigma\cap \partial x_i$ is a $(1,p_i)$ curve in which $\abs{p_i}\geq 1$ with equality if and only if $x\in D_i$ is an hexagon.

-\bpfc Since $\sigma$ is induced by a vector field the slope is equal to the index of the vector field and we are assuming that we have no hexagon the result follows from Lemma \ref{vector field}. \epfc
+\bpfc Since $\sigma$ is induced by a vector field the slope is equal to the index of the vector field and we are assuming that we have no hexagon the result follows from Corollary \ref{vector field}. \epfc

 Let $N\eqdef N_\epsilon (\sigma)\overset{\psi}{\cong} S_{g,n}\times I$, $A\eqdef \psi^{-1}(\partial S_{g,n}\times I)$ let $M$ be its complement in $PT(S)$ so that $\hat\alpha,\hat\beta\subset M$.
 Then, we get the following decomposition of $PT(S_g)$: